mnlipp/osgi-getting-started/ServiceComponent.md

 A somewhat different approach to managing services is the use of "service components".
 The basic ideas have been described in the article "[Automating Service Dependency Management in a Service-Oriented Component Model](https://web.archive.org/web/20061123212733/www-adele.imag.fr/Les.Publications/intConferences/CBSE2003Cer.pdf)".
 Read it now.
-It's a very good introduction into the topic.
+It's a very good introduction into the topic[^compFormal].

+[^compFormal]: Note that this is the point where the term "component"
+	is formally introduced in OSGi.
+I have sometimes referred to the `HelloWorld` class as a component, but up to now, this has been my conceptual view on this class, nothing formalized.

 Service components supply the information required for managing the service dependencies.
 The management functions that evaluate this information are